-Whilst we've been stuck at home, it has been lovely to recieve so many positive messages from parents and children.
+Whilst we were stuck at home, it was lovely to recieve so many positive messages from parents and children.
 We loved your end of term Liturgy, which brought a tear to every teacher's eye, so thank you for that.

 If you want to stay up to date with Liturgy and prayer, please follow the following links: